 Ask Congress to Make Military Aid to Israel Conditional

-Contact your Congress members and ask them to suspend or cut military aid to the Israeli government until it ends its systematic violation of Palestinian human rights and complies with international law.
+Ask your Congress members to suspend or cut military aid to the Israeli government until it ends its systematic violation of Palestinian human rights and complies with international law.
 Israel is the largest cumulative recipient of U.S. foreign aid since World War II, having received about $135 billion through 2017 (p.2/33).
 Since 1948, the Israeli government has repeatedly violated UN Security Council resolutions and international humanitarian law in its repression of Palestinians.
 During most of that time it has used weapons made and supplied by the United States and funded by American taxpayers.

 For years, Israel has received more U.S. military aid each year than all other countries combined.
 For fiscal year 2019, the Administration's request for foreign military financing for Israel equals about 61% of the total U.S. foreign military aid budget request (p.12/33).